 Class 1B NICs are employer-only contributions, similar to Class 1A, payable by employers on the value of the tax and on certain benefits paid via PAYE Settlement Agreements.
-The rate is tied to the Class 1 secondary rate of 15.05% (2021/22: 13.8%) and contributions are payable by 19 October following the end of the tax year, along with the tax under the PAYE settlement agreement.
+The rate for 2022/23 is 14.53% (2021/22: 13.8%) and contributions are payable by 19 October following the end of the tax year, along with the tax under the PAYE settlement agreement.